 - plays MP3 and WMA streaming Internet radio stations

-- compatible with most online music services, including Spotify®, Amazon Cloud Player, SiriusXM, and Rhapsody® (subscription required for most services)
+- compatible with most online music services, including Spotify®, Amazon Music Unlimited, SiriusXM, and Rhapsody® (subscription required for most services)

 - multi-zone synchronous playback (same music plays in multiple zones simultaneously) or multi-stream playback (music individually selected for each player)